-Researchers and students within the research centre have supported the Macquarie University iGEM team since 2010.
+Researchers and students within the Research Centre have supported the Macquarie University iGEM team since 2010.

 iGEM was established by the Massachusetts Institute of Technology in 2005.
 It is the world’s premiere undergraduate research competition in synthetic biology.

-AND winning the BEST ENERGY prize!!
+AND winning the BEST SAFETY POETRY prize!!

 What is iGEM?